JOURNAL OF GENTRY GENEALOGY

 Conclusion

 The above listings, which may be confusing to the casual reader, document an ever-widening spread of Gentrys during the three generations that followed Nicholas, the Immigrant.
-With frequent exceptions, we can say that the family developed in three different directions based upon its descent from the three sons of Nicholas.
-In a broad sense, the first few generations that descended from the oldest son, Joseph, remained in Virginia, close to the original homestead of Nicholas-I. The generations that descended from Samuel, moved south to Lunenburg County, Virginia, and then from there to North and South Carolina, and from there, various branches continued on west, mostly to Tennessee, Georgia, Alabama, Arkansas, and Mississippi, but with some moving especially to Indiana..
+With frequent exceptions, we can say that the family developed in three different directions based upon its descent from five of the six sons of Nicholas.
+In a broad sense, the first few generations that descended from the oldest son, Joseph, and from James, remained in Virginia, close to the original homestead of Nicholas-I. The generations that descended from Samuel and David, moved south to Lunenburg County, Virginia, and then from there to North and South Carolina, and from there, various branches continued on west, mostly to Tennessee, Georgia, Alabama, Arkansas, and Mississippi, but with some moving especially to Indiana.
 The third branch, the generations that descended from Nicholas-II, moved westward almost immediately, first into Albemarle County, Virginia, and then on primarily to Kentucky and Missouri but with a very significant fraction moving into Tennessee along with Samuel's descendants.

 Return to Top